AlexandraKrause/Femiaculture/README.md

 - for illiterates
 - for other projects

-- through a mobile phone app
+- through a mobile phone shiny app